-This inspection report is included as Appendix II-I-5.
+This inspection report will be included as Appendix II-I-5 once installation is complete.

 Dimensions and Capacity

 Details regarding dimensions and capacity of the PF-II process unit and components are included in the engineering certification provided as Appendix II-I-5 of this permit application section.